external-secrets/vmes/README.md

 - [] Configure where secrets will sink in, being a arbitraty file, exported directly as env vars, or something else.
 - [] Support ec2 assume role and other auth methods
 - [] Test setup
+- [] Provide a way to configure different paths for where yaml files could be